 |

-➔ Quite simply – unlike other sports, there is a lot of headwind in cycling training that makes life difficult (or rather: cold). |
+➔ Quite simple – unlike other sports, there is plenty of headwind in cycling training that makes life difficult (or better: cold) for you. |

 The best strategy is to stock up on different functional clothing items specifically for cyclists .
 Long sleeves, short sleeves, light thermal underwear, thicker pants, different materials – a bit of everything.
-This way, you can mix what you need and put together a comfort outfit with many layers.
+This way you can mix what you need and put together a comfort outfit with many layers.

 |

-Our tip: If you want to do longer tours or training sessions, it's also advisable to have a bike bag in which you can pack some spare clothing, such as a windproof jacket for cooling off or descents.
-A waterproof, medium-sized saddlebag with about 7 liters of content is perfect for this, and you can mount it on any bike. |
+Our tip: If you want to take longer tours or training rounds, it is also advisable to have a bike bag in which you can pack some spare clothing, such as a windproof jacket for the cool-off or descents.
+A waterproof, medium-sized saddle bag with about 7 liters of capacity is perfect for this, and you can mount it on any bike. |

-How to optimally combine cycling clothing in winter
+This is how you optimally combine cycling clothing in winter

 What layers should cyclists wear in winter?
 Here is a guide for layering Look.